 Just make sure you prepare yourself for a major commitment if you want to pass all three levels of the exam.
 Only roughly one out of five people make it through all three levels of the exam.
 The secret to passing the exam is starting your studying early (6-8 months before your exam date) and pacing yourself until exam day.
 That means spending a few hours each night reading and taking practice questions.

-What are the CFA exam requirements?
+Is the CFA exam hard?

 Recommended Reading